-Paul McCluskey, UK Head of Professional Practices for Lloyds Banking Group, explains why law firms are targeted by internet fraudsters – and what you should be doing to protect the firm
+Darren Cable, Lloyds Bank Area Director for the legal sector in London, explains why law firms are targeted by internet fraudsters – and what you should be doing to protect the firm.
+(Updated 12 June 2023)

 It's not difficult to understand why fraudsters consider law firms to be an attractive target.
 With significant client balances held in call accounts, fraudsters who identify a weakness in a firm's controls and processes can potentially steal huge amounts.